 - gels or patches (hormones are absorbed through the skin)

-- creams and tablets that are placed in your vagina
+- creams and tablets placed in the vagina

-Current international recommendations say that the benefits outweigh the risks in women who are having significant symptoms from menopause, and that HRT is effective and safe for most healthy women.
+Current international recommendations say that the benefits outweigh the risks in women who are having significant symptoms from menopause, and that MHT is effective and safe for most healthy women.